“Paint My Panda” is a small arts organisation run by artist Claire Rye.

-You can hire us for murals, community engagement projects, graffiti/street art workshops, events, customisation, signwriting, public art and recycled art projects.
+We work on murals, community engagement projects, art workshops, events, sign writing and public art

-If you would like to discuss an idea with us please get in touch via our contact form, email firstname.lastname@example.org or call Claire on NZ 0273568212
+If you have an idea with us please get in touch via our contact form, email firstname.lastname@example.org or call Claire on NZ 0273568212

 In the meantime I hope you enjoy browsing the site.

-Community engagement art projects made with various groups across the community
+Community engagement art projects made with various groups and abilities

 Artwork commissioned by individuals and companies